GANitak/community/community.hachyderm.io/content/en/docs/moderation/covenant/_index.md

 community risk.
 If the best action to take is to not react, then we will not react.<br />
 For off server users in particular we _also_ recognize the limits of what we are able to moderate.
-Users on the fediverse who did not agree to our server rules are not subject to them.
+Users on the Fediverse who did not agree to our server rules are not subject to them.
 In these cases we are solely evaluating what, if any, moderation action will protect our community and its members rather than evaluating if a user